vagnes/infosecguide/README.md

 ### Terminal

 - [emacs](https://www.gnu.org/software/emacs/) - More than just a text editor.
-Highly customisable with a mind boggeling set of features.
+Highly customisable with a mind boggling set of features.
 - [Nano](https://www.nano-editor.org/) - A very simple text editor that is easy to learn.
 - [vim](https://www.vim.org) - Vim is a highly configurable text editor for efficiently creating and changing any kind of text.
 (You quit vim by typing ":q")

 ## Software

+### Frameworks

+- [Metasploit Framework](https://github.com/rapid7/metasploit-framework) - Burnability and exploitation automation framework.

 ### Automatic exploitation tools

 - [sqlmap](https://github.com/sqlmapproject/sqlmap) - Automatic SQL injection and database takeover tool.

-### Dissasemblers and debuggers
+### Disassemblers and debuggers

 - [Cutter](https://github.com/radareorg/cutter) - GUI frontend for radare 2.
 - [IDA Pro](https://www.hex-rays.com/products/ida/index.shtml) !--NOT FOSS--! - IDA Pro is a widely used proprietary disassembler and debugger.